splunk/collector-config-tools/README.md

 ## Overview

-The Collector Config Tool (aka Otto) is a single-user web application to help you configure an OpenTelemetry Collector.
+The Collector Config Tool (aka Otto) is a single-user web application to help you configure the OpenTelemetry Collector.

 ## Stability Level: Development

 This tool is currently _in development_.
-Feel free to poke around, and some things will work, but often things will not.
+Feel free to poke around, and some things will work, but other features might not.

 ## Starting the Otto server